 By that time, 1970, I had been playing guitar for maybe 3 or 4 years.
 Even some years earlier I found a box under my folk's bed in which was a plastic ukulele, a device I found fascinating in spite of the plinkety plank plunk of the strings.
 There was also a felt pick that must have been 3/8 inch in thickness, its inflexibility defeated its purpose.
 It wasn't too long after, my parents noticing my interest, gifted me with my first almost real guitar, a Harmony Stella acoustic steel string.
 I remember drooling over those Harmony guitar catalogs and they must have confiscated one to see if there was anything inexpensive enough to get for me (a child number 3 of 8 kids) for the 1965 Christmas gifting, because one was soon in my hands.
 By the time of the Senior Swingout I had grown into a Yamaha acoustic, which I deluded myself into thinking it sounded just about as good as my younger brother Bill's Martin D-28 which he bought around the turn of 1970 for $350.00 - and which I bought from him around 1976 for the same price when he needed cash to go hitchhiking around the country.
 But I'm getting ahead of myself.

-My guitar heroes in the late '60's were the likes of Gordon Lightfoot, the aforementioned Simon & Garfunkel, and the Beatles, all whom I emulated, buying their music books and records, as well as Eric Clapton (seeing Cream in 1969 in Detroit was a highlight of my teen years), and Ian Anderson of Jethro Tull whose Thick as a Brick is to me the pinnacle of intelligent, artistic, and just downright gorgeous rock n' roll music.
+My guitar heroes in the late '60's were the likes of Gordon Lightfoot, the aforementioned Simon & Garfunkel, and the Beatles, all whom I emulated, buying their music books and records, as well as Eric Clapton (seeing Cream in October of 1968 in Detroit was a highlight of my teen years), and Ian Anderson of Jethro Tull whose Thick as a Brick is to me the pinnacle of intelligent, artistic, and just downright gorgeous rock n' roll music.
 I felt so proud of myself as a 16-17 year old for figuring out the precise finger-picking of "Scarborough Fair / Canticle."
 Playing a record over and over and over (driving my Mom nuts, I'm sure, while Dad was away at work) slowing down the turntable a bit so I could pick out the notes, was my main method for learning a guitar piece.
 Then The Ventures - my real idols - developed their "Play Guitar with The Ventures" series of records which my brother Bill and I bought and I could pick up a few more tips!
 My Mom let me rent for a summer a Guild cherry red solid body electric guitar!
 It wasn't purchased.
 It was fun but I was an acoustic child at heart.
 My folks also let me rent a drum kit one summer, gluttons for punishment I suppose, bless their hearts!!!

 Back to that summer afternoon in 1970, Gary and I walked on stage together with our steel string acoustics, my Yamaha, I don't remember what he played.
 I had been playing the song for a long time so I knew it by heart and we practiced it together a few times for the harmonies and familiarity with each other.
 I don't know if Gary played much or at all in front of people, I certainly had not.
 Hardly even played for the family if I can remember correctly, at least up to the middle of 1970.
 But I don't really remember having anything like debilitating panic when I looked out on what seemed those hundreds of kids.
 Gary and I just strolled out there and did our thing and I must admit it turned out pretty well.